CDAT/uvbot/projects/adding_a_project.md

 # The name of the origin repository on Gitlab
 REPO = 'VTK/VTK'
-# Any branches of interest
+# Any integration branches to be tested
 BRANCHES = [
     'master',
 ]